jeremy-rifkin/cpptrace/README.md

         const char* message() const noexcept override;
     };

     // All stdexcept errors have analogs here.
-All have the constructor:
+All but system_error have the constructor:
     // explicit the_error(
     //     std::string&& message_arg,
     //     raw_trace&& trace = detail::get_raw_trace_and_absorb()